 - Locoregional disease (N0 or N1)

-ADT = androgen deprivation therapy; CI = confidence interval; CRPC = castration-resistant prostate cancer; CT = computed tomography; GnRH = gonadotropin-releasing hormone; HR = hazard ratio; LHRH = luteinizing hormone-releasing hormone; mCSPC = metastatic castration-sensitive prostate cancer; nmCRPC = non-metastatic castration-resistant prostate cancer; PSA = prostate-specific antigen; PSADT = prostate-specific antigen doubling time; rPFS = radiographic progression-free survival; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Antiandrogen.
+ADT = androgen deprivation therapy; CI = confidence interval; CRPC = castration-resistant prostate cancer; CT = computed tomography; GnRH = gonadotropin-releasing hormone; HR = hazard ratio; LHRH = luteinizing hormone-releasing hormone; mCSPC = metastatic castration-sensitive prostate cancer; NE = not estimable; nmCRPC = non-metastatic castration-resistant prostate cancer; NR = not reached; OS = overall survival; PSA = prostate-specific antigen; PSADT = prostate-specific antigen doubling time; rPFS = radiographic progression-free survival; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Antiandrogen.

 1. ERLEADA® [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V.2.2020. © National Comprehensive Cancer Network, Inc. 2020.
+2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V.2.2021. © National Comprehensive Cancer Network, Inc. 2021.
 All rights reserved.
-Accessed August 14, 2020.
+Accessed March 3, 2021.
 To view the most recent and complete version of the NCCN Guidelines®, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.